webtoknow/fx-trading-app/Week_08/Exercise/README.md

 Start the app and then use Postman to test the quote-service:
 - get the available currencies: localhost:8220/currencies
-- get some fx-rates from the defined REST endpoints: localhost:8220/fx-rate?primaryCcy=USD&secondaryCcy=EUR
+- get some fx-rates: localhost:8220/fx-rate?primaryCcy=USD&secondaryCcy=EUR

 ## Exercise 6 (bonus) - Integration testing